Pharmacokinetics Calculator

 What Is Pharmacokinetics?

 This free pharmacokinetics calculator covers the six core PK parameters used daily in clinical and academic settings: half-life, elimination rate constant, volume of distribution, clearance, loading dose, and maintenance dose — with full support for both first order and zero order kinetics.
+For the practical clinical tools that use these PK values — calculating actual patient doses and infusion rates — see our dose calculator and IV calculator.

 First Order vs Zero Order Kinetics